aarthikrao/timeMachine/docs/Architecture.md

 ## ⚙️ Design choices

 - **Node Discovery, Failure Detection, Membership Management**: We use the Raft consensus algorithm.
 Raft helps us manage cluster membership and detect failures efficiently, ensuring high availability.
-- **Data Replication, Consistency**: Our system is based on a partitioned master-slave architecture.
-It defaults to strong consistency, but allows for tunable consistency levels according to application needs.
+- **Data Replication, Consistency**: Our main usecase is to store jobs and ensure strong consistency.
+This means our system needs to be write heavy, the single read calls will be very minimal, and we have to partition the jobs into minute buckets.
+The system is based on a partitioned master-slave architecture.
+Currently it supports only strong consistency.
+We will add tunable consistency later.
+Strong consistency ensures these requirements
+    - Follower node can easily be promoted to leader incase of failover.
+    - Lesser chances of data conflicts between nodes
 - **Load Balancing, Data Partitioning**: We implement the hash shard algorithm for effective data partitioning and load balancing.
 This maked sure the trigger workload is spread throughout the entire cluster
 - **Rebalancing**: Due to its critical nature, rebalancing should be performed manually.
 These operations are supposed to be executed with care under low-traffic conditions
 - **Query Interface**: Currently, we offer a REST API for queries.
 We will support the Redis Serialization Protocol (RESP) in the future, catering to more use cases and improving efficiency.
 - **Storage**: We chose BBoltDB for its B-tree based implementation.
 This choice suits our need for efficient range scans.
 We're open to incorporating LSM based storage engine in the future.
 - **Encoding**: Data is stored in binary format, preferably using protobuf or message pack.
 This method offers compact storage and fast serialization/deserialization.
 Suggest if you have a better alternative
 - **Message passing and communication**: We are using gRPC.
 It is an efficient, high-performance framework that enables strong-typed interfaces for robust message passing between services.
 Its use of HTTP/2 allows for multiplexed streams, reducing latency and improving network communication.
 The strong-typed interfaces facilitate clearer, more reliable API contracts, enhancing developer productivity and system reliability.
 - **Caching**: We do not find the need to cache data because this is a write heavy database.
 Most of the reads that are performed against the data store are range based queries.
-We will however fetch the jobs that fall in the next minute bucket and schedule them all.
+We will however fetch the jobs that fall in the next minute bucket and add them to the in memory executor.
+This way, we perform one read per shard per minute.

 ## 🦋 Data distribution